nicolamahon/OralCareForTheElderly/README.md

 # Oral Care for the Elderly		![app_icon_opaque](/screenshots/app_icon_opaque.png?raw=true "app_icon_opaque")
 This mobile app was designed in conjunction with Dental Tech Group, to support the learning of oral care procedures for dental and nursing-home staff, in providing care to the elderly.

+<b>Contributors</b>
+Aaron Byrne (DT228)
+Nicola Mahon (DT228)
+Bevin Murray (Dental Tech Group)

 <b>Click image below to play video:</b>

 [![Video](http://img.youtube.com/vi/7liHKVstD8Y/0.jpg)](http://www.youtube.com/watch?v=7liHKVstD8Y)

 <b>Project Overview</b>
 This mobile app was designed as part of 2nd year Object Oriented Programming assignment.
 We were given free reign to build anything we like, in any language, using any tools or software we desired.
-We, the <i>IT Crowd</i>, decided that despite having no previous experience of mobile app development, we would like to push ourselves to build something using completely new tools, new to us at least.<br><br>
+We decided that despite having no previous experience of mobile app development, we would like to push ourselves to build something using completely new tools, new to us at least.<br><br>
-In deciding what exactly to make as mobile app, we approached a business owner who had expressed an interested in building an app, and who like us, had no previous experience of such a project.
+In deciding what exactly to make as a mobile app, we approached a business owner who had expressed an interested in building an app, and who like us, had no previous experience of such a project.
 We met with the business owner to discuss if this might be a feasible project from both sides.
-It would be an opportunity for us to build something that someone wanted, and provide the business owner with an opportunity to discover how mobiles apps were designed and built from a business point of view.
+It would be an opportunity for us to build something that someone wanted, and provide the business owner with an opportunity to discover how mobile apps were designed and built from a business point of view.
 Both parties were in agreement, we were in uncharted territory, but we were there together.

-For the purposes of this project we utilised the Waterfall Life Cycle model as our design life cycle.
-The highlights of the project life cycle are highlighted below.

 <b>Requirements Gathering</b>
 To begin the requirements gathering we met with the business owner to discuss the project goals, and be sure we were on the same page.
 During the meeting the business owner explained what the app was intented for.
 It would be a teaching tool for nursing home staff in how to provide oral care to patients in their care, as well as an aid to general members of the public.
 We discussed with the business owner how the app might function from a technical point of view.
 The business owner had provided us with a number of information packs relating to the content of the application.
 Together we tried to fit the information contained in the packs, into a format that would work as part of the app design.